erikdubois/Arc-Theme-Colora/README.md

 After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Mint-Y-Sun`, `Mint-Y-Darker-Sun` or `Mint-Y-Dark-Sun` as Window/GTK+ theme.
 If you named the theme "Sun".
 That is just an example.

+**6. Erase the theme in /usr/share/themes**

+Your personal theme is in ~/.themes with the changed name and change index.themes.
+You can erase the ones in /usr/share/themes.

+If you want to erase the original files in the folder

+	/usr/share/themes

+Run this last script

+	6-clean-up-usr-share-themes.sh

 # Watch out